 This is the scenery on a highway of this barn and the cows cooling off in the scorching 90+ degree heat in Raleigh, NC.
 They love swimming in there!

 We have had more snow this winter than usual, the new calves started being born in January which was really cold and snowy.
 When we went for a winter walk, this new born calf was on one side of the fence and his frantic mother on the other.
-My husband lifted the calf over the fence to return him to his mother.

 This is a picture of my great grandson in our yard this summer.
 He came with his brother for the day.
 They enjoy playing in the creek.
-He started watering my plants and then I guess he decided to cool the cows off.

 This is not my pet, but sweet nonetheless!
 This is a 2 month old calf.
 I took my kids to a local historic farm and this sweet baby cow was sleeping, despite all the children clamoring the fences to get a better look!

 We bred her from our cattle and I had an instant connection with the little girl so I bought her from my grandfather.

 It's not sexed yet, but due to being born the day before St Patrick's day, the kids plan on naming it either Clover or Patrick.
 This Charolais calf is just 20 minutes old, born at 4:11 PM on March 16, 2008.